matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ### Design token architecture
-Design tokens allow a company to establish its core visual language, then map the global values to brand values, and eventually map the brand values to semantic values for use in components.
+Design tokens allow a company to establish its core visual language, map the global values to brand values, and eventually map the brand values to semantic values for use in components.
 This also easily enables transformation at the core level as needed into color modes, such as light and dark, or entirely new brands with much less effort and cost than building each from scratch.

 Design tokens are created in close collaboration with engineering to ensure immutable alignment with code.
 We achieved this by using the Tokens Studio Figma plugin that syncs to GitHub, allowing engineers to have a shared language with design at every level of the system.